Man accused of threatening 2 US senators to remain in jail

 “Nobody in this state wanted you to impeach Trump,” the caller says.
 “Just resign and get the f— gone.”

-In another voice mail, the warned the senator’s staff if they didn’t quit, “We are coming for you.
+In another voicemail, the caller warned the senator’s staff if they didn’t quit, “We are coming for you.”

 Murkowski in a statement asked the court not to release Johnson on bail, especially because she was traveling to Alaska for work.